Strategy

 Once you no longer believe Jehovah’s Witnesses teachings, or decide you do not want to be one of Jehovah’s Witnesses anymore, it is essential you take time to decide your next steps.
 It is natural to want to tell others how you feel, or about information you have found, but the consequences can be drastic and cause life long damage.
 Please take time to look through this section to understand what will happen if you tell others you no longer believe, and options on how to leave.

-How Do I Become Independent?
+How do I Become Independent?

 Meeting With Elders

 It is never a good thing to receive a request to meet with Elders.
 The best that can happen is the status quo; that is, things just stay the same as they are.
 All other outcomes will be worse, ranging from being marked to being disfellowshipped.
-The advice in this...

-A Therapist’s Guide on Jehovah’s Witnesses
+A Therapist’s Guide to Jehovah’s Witnesses

 Live Support